Stellarsarah16/Artparty.social/docs/architecture/ARCHITECTURE.md

-# 🏗️ StellarArtCollab Architecture Documentation
+# 🏗️ Artparty.social Architecture Documentation

 ## Overview

-StellarArtCollab has been refactored to follow **SOLID principles** and modern software engineering best practices.
-This document outlines the new architecture, design patterns, and how to contribute to the codebase.
+Artparty.social follows **SOLID principles** and modern software engineering best practices with a focus on maintainability, testability, and scalability.
+This document outlines the current architecture, design patterns, and how to contribute to the codebase.

 ## 🎯 SOLID Principles Implementation

 ### ✅ Single Responsibility Principle (SRP)
-- **Before**: Large monolithic files (main.js: 1161 lines, tiles.py: 619 lines)
+- **Before**: Large monolithic files with multiple responsibilities
 - **After**: Focused modules with single responsibilities

 #### Backend Services